 These go really well with Bengali tomato chutney.
 If you eat them for lunch or supper, a simple rocket or watercress salad makes a lovely side.

-Boss your breakfast with another recipe to start your day off right: SWEET POTATO FRITTATA
+If you like the chickpea breakfast pancakes, why not boss your breakfast with another recipe to start your day off right: SWEET POTATO FRITTATA